Thesis and Dissertation Information

 Thesis and Dissertation Committees

 Thesis and dissertation committees consist of at least three Graduate Faculty members, with one member serving as primary advisor and committee chair.
-See the policy on Graduate Faculty for descriptions of the three faculty types and their duties.
+See the policy on Graduate Faculty in the Graduate School section of the university catalog for descriptions of the three faculty types and their duties.
 Departments may have additional criteria for determining who can serve what role on a thesis committee.

 The Thesis Topic Approval or Dissertation Topic Approval form should be completed as early in the graduate program as possible given department timelines and requirements.